mvolkmann/blog/src/content-security-policy.md

 all the CSP violations.
 One-by-one add the desired CSP directives in the `policies` array until all the desired policies are in place.

+Once the app is in production, logging attempted CSP violations will allow you to know if and how the site is being attacked.

 ## Example Web App